 |kubectl get csp||Get the list of storage pools (cstor storage pools).
 One SPC refers to one or more CSPs.
 If there are two pools - cstor-ssd-pool on 3 nodes and cstor-sas-pool on 4 nodes, then there will be two SPCs and 7 CSPs|

 |kubectl get blockdevice --labels||Get the list of all blockdevice CRs in the entire cluster|

 |kubectl get cstorvolume -n openebs||Get the list of cStor volumes in the entire cluster|

 |kubectl get cvr -n openebs||Get the list of cStor volumes in the entire cluster|

 |kubectl get volumesnapshot||Get the list of volumesnapshots in the entire cluster|

 High Availability of cStor

 cStor volumes when deployed in 3 replica mode, it provides high availability of data as long as the replicas are in quorum.
 At least two replicas are required to be healthy to call the volume is in quorum.
-In a 3 replicas setup, if two replicas becomes unavailable due to either pool failure or unavailability, the volume is set to read-only by the target.
+In a 3 replicas setup, if two replicas become unavailable due to either pool failure or unavailability, the volume is set to read-only by the target.
 When the volume replicas are back online, it will start rebuilding data from the healthy replica one by one and the volume is set to be read-write as soon as the quorum is achieved.